Jamuna Sen: Batik

 Pratima Devi, Rabindranath Tagore's daughter-in-law, had learnt the techniques of Batik in Paris from a French artist and in 1923, brought this knowledge as well as some Batik instruments to Santiniketan.
 With the help of the French artist Andrée Karpèles, she started a small workshop to explore this technique further.
 Later Silpa Bhavana (precursor of the current Silpa Sadana) would develop this practice on a larger scale.
 It is in this venture that Jamuna, along with her sister Gouri, would come to play a key role.

 Through the instruction of Nandalal and other Kala Bhavana faculty such as Benode Behari Mukherjee, Ramkinkar Baij and Sukumari Devi, Jamuna had developed her own style of design distinct from others around her.
 Rather than a certain fluid structure of Alpona design developed by her sister Gouri, Jamuna's design style relied on repeating intricate motifs, often juxtaposing several elements to create a complex structure.
 Photographs of her Alponas and her surviving Batik works bear testament to her artistic vision and supreme skill in executing painstaking tasks.
 The efforts of Jamuna Sen and Gouri Bhanja in Santiniketan established Batik as an important art form in India in the modern times and from there the practice spread to all corners of India.
-Indeed, just as initially Indonesian Batik motifs and techniques had influenced the practitioners in Santiniketan, motifs developed in India would later spread outwards.
+Indeed, just as initially Indonesian Batik motifs and techniques had influenced the practitioners in Santiniketan, techniques and design ideas developed in Santiniketan would later spread outwards.